 — Rainbow Six Siege (@Rainbow6Game) March 9, 2020

 What do we know about the Rainbow Six Siege Year 5 operators?

-In terms of gadgets, we have some vague hints from reliable Siege leaker Komora, who hints at an operator with an ability reminiscent of the Kool-Aid man, so perhaps we’ll have an attacker capable of instantly charging through soft walls.
-The same source also mentions an operator who can dual-wield weapons, and a drone operator who can heal teammates, which would make for some very interesting comps if the operator is on the attacking team.
+In terms of future Year 5 operators, we have some vague hints from reliable Siege leaker Komora, who mentions an operator who can dual-wield weapons, and a drone operator who can heal teammates, which would make for some very interesting comps if the healing operator is on the attacking team.
 All of these are incredibly vague and it’s crucial to flag that Ubisoft has been known to abandon operator gadget ideas quite often.

 Will Rainbow Six Siege year 5 have new maps?